yanhong-lbh/cd-lm/README.md

 3. Gathers relevant hidden states for each token’s position.
 4. Stores them in HDF5-based sub-files (`{token_id}.h5`) in a specified directory, forming your final retrieval datastore.

 ## 5. Inference / Retrieval

 **Script:** `eval.py`

-Use your specialized inference script that references the constructed datastore to perform nearest-neighbor retrieval or any other token-trie-based tasks.
+Use the specialized inference script (`eval.py`) to tap into the datastore you built.
+This script

+1. performs nearest-neighbor retrieval on the token trie, pulling in relevant chunks of hidden states when their similarity passes a chosen threshold.
+2. If no suitable match is found, it automatically reverts to standard language model generation.

 ---